National br> Energy

 We also aimed to embody a sense of ‘energy’ with some of the animation choices used to draw visitors down through the web pages.
 Growth and movement effects becoming a stand-in for the sector NEF is involved in and deployed while referencing the existing logo glyph where possible to link the two.
 Nods that presented the organisation’s role as leaders also became a way to add personality to web pages.
 For example, the copy on the homepage – tying together elements by using the brand colour to switch the register of the headline between ‘your and our’.

-Milton Keynes
+Head Office - Milton Keynes